ndlarsen/ndlarsen.github.io/_posts/2019-10-06-building-a-full-stack-web-application-part-2-storage-with-mongodb.md

 ## Preface
 ---
 In this part I'll create a MongoDB 4.2.0 container via docker-compose for the storage layer and import some previously generated data.
+I'm assuming you already intalled Docker and Docker Compose as instructed in [part 1]({% post_url 2019-10-05-building-a-full-stack-web-application-part-1-introduction-and-setup %})

 ## Building the container image
 ---